 Process

-I’m drawn to titles that have a lyrical quality to them.
-A few of my favorites are “Big Sun, Hidden Buddha,” “She Built Her Nest with Flowers and Bits of Sky” and “Red Dog Sleeps Under the Light of the Moon.”
+I’m drawn to titles that feel lyrical, imaginative, and a little mysterious—titles like “Big Sun, Hidden Buddha,” “She Built Her Nest with Flowers and Bits of Sky,” and “Red Dog Sleeps Under the Light of the Moon.”

 • • • • • •